Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale.md

 - [Operating the Azure platform using AzOps (Infrastructure as Code with GitHub Actions)](#operating-the-azure-platform-using-azops-infrastructure-as-code-with-github-actions)

 ---
-Enterprise-Scale can be deployed both from the Azure portal directly, or from GitHub: https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment
+Enterprise-Scale can be deployed both from the Azure portal directly, or from [GitHub](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment)

 ![Graphical user interface, text, application  Description automatically generated](./media/clip_image004.jpg)